watakandai/watakandai.github.io/_posts/2018-04-03-causalinference.md

 Ignorability requires conditional independence of the outcome from the treatment variable, so here we will let the directed edges encode conditional independence assumptions.
-(A *causal Bayesian network* has additional semantics that are discussed in Section \[sec:cbn\].
+(A *causal Bayesian network* has additional semantics that are discussed below.
 For the moment the directed edges only encode information about conditional independence.)